-Let me tell you a bit more about the yarn, because I know you are going to really love this base.
-The 50% Baby Alpaca, 25% Linen, 25% Silk (Egyptian DK) is incredibly easy to work with and really takes to lace stitches easily, because of the structure that the linen gives the yarn twists.
+It is incredibly easy to work with – smooth and not splitty.
+It really takes to lace stitches easily, because of the structure that the linen gives the yarn twists.

-The silk content allows for a drape that means a scarf like this falls lightly around your neck, without feeling stiff and uncomfortable.
+The silk content gives a drape that means the scarf falls lightly around your neck, without feeling stiff and uncomfortable.

-Of course, it doesn’t hurt that the baby alpaca is super soft and warm, making the yarn perfect for knits you will want to wear with in winter, or on those cooler summer evenings.
+Additionally, the baby alpaca fibre in the yarn is super soft and warm.
+This combination makes the yarn a perfect choice to wear equally in winter or on those cooler summer evenings.